Privacy Policy

 Newsletter

 (3) The only mandatory information for sending the newsletter is your e-mail address.
-After your confirmation, we store your e-mail address for the purpose of sending the newsletter.
+After your confirmation, we store your e-mail address for the purpose of sending you the newsletter.
 The legal basis is Art.
 6 para.
 1 p.
 1 lit. a GDPR.

-Web Analysis – Use of Google Analytics
+Web analytics – use of Google Analytics

-(1) This website uses Google Analytics, a web analysis service provided by Google Inc (“Google”).
+(1) This website uses Google Analytics, a web analytics service provided by Google Inc (“Google”).
 Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
-The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.
+The information generated by the cookie about your use of this website is usually transferred to a Google server in the USA and stored there.
 In the event that IP anonymization is activated on this website, however, your IP address will be truncated beforehand by Google within member states of the European Union or in other contracting states to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.
 On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.

 (2) The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.

 (3) You may refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.
-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plug-in available at the following link: https://tools.google.com/dlpage/gaoptout?hl=de.
+You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link: https://tools.google.com/dlpage/gaoptout?hl=de.

 (5) We use Google Analytics to analyze and regularly improve the use of our website.
 The statistics obtained enable us to improve our offer and make it more interesting for you as a user.
 For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
 The legal basis for the use of Google Analytics is Art.
 6 para.
 1 p.
 1 lit. f GDPR.

-(6) Third-party provider information: Google Dublin, Google Ireland Ltd, Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.
+(6) Third party information: Google Dublin, Google Ireland Ltd, Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.

-Privacy policy and terms of use: https://policies.google.com/privacy?hl=de&gl=ZZ.
+Privacy Policy and Terms of Use: https://policies.google.com/privacy?hl=de&gl=ZZ.

 (1) We have integrated YouTube videos into our online offer, which are stored on https://www.youtube.com and can be played directly from our website.
 These are all integrated in “extended data protection mode”, i.e. no data about you as a user is transmitted to YouTube if you do not play the videos.
 Only when you play the videos, the data mentioned in paragraph 2 are transmitted.
 We have no influence on this data transmission.